Conditional Positional Encodings for Vision Transformers: Experiments

 \subsection{Generalization to Higher Resolutions}

 As mentioned before, our proposed PEG can directly generalize to larger image sizes without any fine-tuning.
-We confirm this here by evaluating the models trained with $224\times224$ images on the $384\times384$ images.
+We confirm this here by evaluating the models trained with $224\times224$ images on the $384\times384, 448\times448, 512\times512$ images, respectively.
 The results are shown in Table~\ref{tab: direct_scale}.
-With the $384\times384$ input images, The DeiT-tiny with learnable positional encodings degrades from 72.2\% to 71.2\%.
+With the $384\times384$ input images, the DeiT-tiny with learnable positional encodings degrades from 72.2\% to 71.2\%.
 When equipped with sine encoding, the tiny model degrades from 72.2\% to 70.8\%.
-In constrat, \ours model with the proposed PEG can directly process the larger input images.
-As a result, \ourstiny's performance is boosted from 73.4\% to 74.2\% when applied to $384\times384$ images.
-The gap between DeiT-tiny and \ourstiny is further enlarged to 3.0\%.
+In constrat, our \ours model with the proposed PEG can directly process the larger input images, and \ourstiny's performance is boosted from 73.4\% to 74.2\% when applied to $384\times384$ images.
+Our \ourstiny outperforms DeiT-tiny by 3.0\%.
+This gap continues to increase as the input resolution enlarges.

-We further evaluate the performance of fine-tuning the models on larger images here.
-Specifically, we fine-tune the small model trained on 224 to 384 (fixed) for 20 epochs with a batch size of 512 using a learning rate of 5e-6.
-As for fine-tuning DeiT, we adopt a bicubic interpolation that approximately preserves the norm of the vectors for position embedding as \cite{touvron2020training} or we observe a significant drop of more than 6\% as \cite{touvron2020training}.
-While DeiT-small obtains 81.5\% top-1 accuracy, \oursbase obtains 82.4\% without any interpolations.
-This indicates fine-tuning can decrease the gap.
-Whereas, the performance gap does exist even using fine-tuning.